Welch & Forbes LLC Sells 41,173 Shares of AT&T Inc. (NYSE:T)

-Welch & Forbes LLC decreased its stake in shares of AT&T Inc. (NYSE:T) by 10.5% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 349,169 shares of the technology company’s stock after selling 41,173 shares during the period.
-Welch & Forbes LLC’s holdings in AT&T were worth $9,432,000 at the end of the most recent quarter.
+Welch & Forbes LLC decreased its position in AT&T Inc. (NYSE:T) by 10.5% during the 3rd quarter, according to the company in its most recent filing with the SEC.
+The fund owned 349,169 shares of the technology company’s stock after selling 41,173 shares during the quarter.
+Welch & Forbes LLC’s holdings in AT&T were worth $9,432,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently modified their holdings of the stock.
+Several other institutional investors and hedge funds have also recently bought and sold shares of the company.
 Dumont & Blake Investment Advisors LLC lifted its position in AT&T by 1.6% during the 2nd quarter.
 Dumont & Blake Investment Advisors LLC now owns 22,293 shares of the technology company’s stock worth $642,000 after buying an additional 360 shares in the last quarter.
 SkyView Investment Advisors LLC lifted its position in AT&T by 5.2% during the 1st quarter.
 SkyView Investment Advisors LLC now owns 7,392 shares of the technology company’s stock worth $224,000 after buying an additional 368 shares in the last quarter.
 Berkshire Bank lifted its position in AT&T by 1.6% during the 2nd quarter.
 Berkshire Bank now owns 23,455 shares of the technology company’s stock worth $676,000 after buying an additional 370 shares in the last quarter.
 MMA Asset Management LLC lifted its position in AT&T by 3.3% during the 2nd quarter.
 MMA Asset Management LLC now owns 11,596 shares of the technology company’s stock worth $334,000 after buying an additional 374 shares in the last quarter.
 Finally, Arvest Bank Trust Division lifted its position in AT&T by 1.2% during the 2nd quarter.
 Arvest Bank Trust Division now owns 32,828 shares of the technology company’s stock worth $945,000 after buying an additional 374 shares in the last quarter.
-Institutional investors and hedge funds own 51.42% of the company’s stock.
+51.42% of the stock is currently owned by institutional investors and hedge funds.

 T has been the topic of several research reports.
-Barclays reduced their price target on shares of AT&T from $34.00 to $30.00 and set an “equal weight” rating on the stock in a research report on Monday, October 11th.
+Moffett Nathanson upgraded shares of AT&T from a “sell” rating to a “neutral” rating and upped their price target for the stock from $23.00 to $28.00 in a research report on Thursday, October 7th.
+Citigroup cut their target price on shares of AT&T from $32.00 to $30.00 and set a “buy” rating on the stock in a research report on Tuesday, October 19th.
+KeyCorp upgraded shares of AT&T from an “underweight” rating to a “sector weight” rating in a research report on Thursday, October 14th.
 Loop Capital began coverage on shares of AT&T in a research report on Monday, September 20th.
 They set a “hold” rating and a $30.00 target price on the stock.
-Argus downgraded shares of AT&T from a “buy” rating to a “hold” rating and set a $28.09 target price on the stock. in a research report on Tuesday, July 27th.
-Citigroup cut their target price on shares of AT&T from $32.00 to $30.00 and set a “buy” rating on the stock in a research report on Tuesday, October 19th.
-Finally, KeyCorp upgraded shares of AT&T from an “underweight” rating to a “sector weight” rating in a research report on Thursday, October 14th.
+Finally, Argus downgraded shares of AT&T from a “buy” rating to a “hold” rating and set a $28.09 target price on the stock. in a research report on Tuesday, July 27th.
 One investment analyst has rated the stock with a sell rating, eleven have given a hold rating and seven have assigned a buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of $31.13.

 Shares of NYSE:T opened at $24.76 on Wednesday.
 The company has a market capitalization of $176.79 billion, a price-to-earnings ratio of 206.35, a P/E/G ratio of 2.01 and a beta of 0.70.
 The firm’s 50 day simple moving average is $25.91 and its 200 day simple moving average is $27.69.
 The company has a debt-to-equity ratio of 0.86, a current ratio of 0.70 and a quick ratio of 0.66.
 AT&T Inc. has a fifty-two week low of $23.96 and a fifty-two week high of $33.88.